-New operators need to be aware of the potential for wheel rut problems to develop, and to learn how they can minimise them.
-Frustrated operators with developing wheel rut problems should be aware that the problems often reduce as the tracks become compacted, and can be minimised with appropriate management.
+You need to be aware of the potential for wheel rut problems to develop, and to learn how to minimise them.
+Problems often reduce as the tracks become compacted, and can be minimised with appropriate management.

 Pasture or crop originally giving some strength to the soil is cut up and disappears, with the soil becoming smeared so that water in the rut does not seep away between irrigations.
 The soil is compacted and displaced sideways, heaving up beside the forming rut.
 The moving wheels push water along the rut, continually aggravating the smearing and compaction so that the ruts get progressively deeper.